HMS Hannibal (1896)

 HMS Hannibal was a Majestic-class pre-dreadnought battleship built for the Royal Navy, and the sixth ship to bear the name HMS Hannibal.
 The ship was laid down at the Pembroke Dock in May 1894, she was launched in April 1896, and commissioned into the fleet in April 1898.
 She was armed with a main battery of four 12 in guns and a secondary battery of twelve 6 in guns.
 The ship had a top speed of 16 kn.

 Hannibal served with the Channel Fleet (later reorganised to the Atlantic Fleet) after commissioning in 1898.
 In 1906 she underwent a refit, which included a conversion from a coal burner to using oil.
-She was placed in reserve from 1907, only to be mobilised in July 1914 as a precautionary measure prior to the outbreak of World War I. From August 1914 to February 1915 Hannibal was a guard ship at Scapa Flow.
+She was placed in reserve from 1907, only to be mobilised in July 1914 as a precautionary measure prior to the outbreak of the First World War.
+From August 1914 to February 1915 Hannibal was a guard ship at Scapa Flow.
 Later that year, her main armament was removed and she was converted to a troopship, serving in this capacity during the Dardanelles campaign.
 From November 1915 to the end of the war, she served as a depot ship based in Alexandria, Egypt.
 She was disposed of in 1920 and scrapped later that year.